 If a player earns at least 60,000 points, two things happen to increase the challenge: the Fleas descend at a faster speed and the Spiders restrict their movement to a smaller area at the bottom of the screen.

 Game ID : 136001

 Width: 26.75 in.
 (67.95 cm)

 Main CPU : MOS Technology M6502 (@ 1.512 Mhz)

-The original Upright model of Centipede was released in June 1981, and was sold $1,995 at its release.
+The original Upright model of Centipede was released in June 1981 (even though the copyright at the bottom of the screen in the game's attract mode says 1980), and was sold $1,995 at its release.
 46,062 units were produced.
 It's Atari's second bestselling coin-op game.

 It was an Atari coin-operated game that swiftly won a wide following in the arcades.
 Apart from its smooth game play, Centipede was praised for its refreshing approach to screen colors and for its whimsical mushroom world.